-Journals: Each student will do journals related to the Patel book: Acts of Faith and our other readings and his or her own evolving model of scholarship in this class.
-The journals will focus on articulating one's own worldview in relationship to religion and interfaith dialogue as well as tracking one's own reactions and responses to the Patel book and other class readings.
-A more detailed description of the journals as well as due dates will be handed out Friday of the first week of class.
+Journals: Each student will do journals related to the readings and his or her own evolving model of scholarship in this class.
+The journals will focus on articulating one's own worldview in relationship to religion and interfaith dialogue as well as tracking one's own reactions and responses to class readings.
+Directions for the journals follow the due dates below.